-No Emergency Order can be granted for a period of more than 21 days.
-If the Secretary wishes the Order to continue he must appear before the Investigation Committee prior to the termination of the 21 days seeking same.
+No Emergency Order can be granted for a period of more than 60 days.
+If the Secretary wishes the Order to continue he must appear before the Investigation Committee prior to the termination of the 60 days seeking same.
 This also applies to initial Emergency Orders that are affirmed by the Disciplinary Tribunal.
 That application must be on at least 48 hours' notice to the Member, Authorised Firm, Affiliated Partner or Responsible Individual concerned.
 This notice should be In Writing and sent to the last known address of the Member, Authorised Firm, Affiliated Partner or Responsible Individual concerned.
+The Member or Responsible Individual concerned.
 The Member has the right to be heard and be represented by a Lawyer or a Member of the Institute at the application and call witnesses to give evidence if he/it desires.